-In this mode the module produces a BERR signal (see § 6.3) once the last data in the Output Buffer has been transferred and no filler is added.
+In this mode the module produces a BERR signal (see § 6.3) once the last data in the Output Buffer has been transferred and no filler is added when using BLT32.
+In case of BLT64 readout data mode, due to the 32-bit word organization of the output buffer, if an odd number of words are present, a filler will be transferred after the last word to complete the event even when BERR is enabled.